denstream-io/denstream-io/README.md

 # About me 👋

-## As an Electrical/Electronic Engineering Student
+## As an Electrical/Electronic Engineering Student @ FUTMX

 As a child, I was utterly astonished by the seemingly magical ability to control every aspect of a TV without even being close to it!
 As I matured, my insatiable curiosity led me on a relentless pursuit